yuvalmGS/gigaspaces-wiki-jekyll/xap97/web-processing-unit-container.markdown

 layout: post
 title:  Web Processing Unit Container
 categories: XAP97
-parent: web-application-support.html
+parent: web-application-overview.html
-weight: 100
+weight: 300
 ---

-{% summary  %}Allows you to deploy a web application (WAR) into the Service Grid.{% endsummary %}
+{% summary  %}{% endsummary %}

-# Overview

 OpenSpaces integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.
 The integration is built on top of the [Service Grid Processing Unit Container](./deploying-onto-the-service-grid.html).